women-financial-plan

 Estate Planning with HSAs

-An HSA can also play a pivotal role in your estate planning strategy.
-If your spouse is the primary beneficiary of your HSA, they can become the account owner upon your death.
-This allows your spouse retain the triple tax-free benefits for qualified medical expenses.
+If your spouse is named as the beneficiary of your HSA, they can take over the account after your death.
+The HSA stays an HSA, and your spouse can continue to use the money tax-free for qualified medical expenses.

 Integrating HSAs into Your Retirement Portfolio